Shard-Labs/PoLido-docs/docs/how-lido-for-polygon-works.md

 NFT token as a voucher for MATIC token claim after the un-bonding period (approximately 9 days).

 ### Claim Tokens
-After the un-bonding period, a user will be able to submit his NFT to Lido for Polygon, NFT gets burned and user receives his MATIC.
+After the un-bonding period, a user will be able to submit his NFT toLido on Polygon, NFT gets burned and user receives his MATIC.
 To claim your tokens, click on the claim tab on the app and click on the `claim` button.

 ![claim_tokens](../static/img/how-lido-for-polygon-works/claim.jpg)